Third Crossing - West Shore Roadwork

 Can the city please provide a cycle track on this route?
 The added traffic and high speeds of the roadway warrant a protected bicycle path.

-soul86 asked almost 3 years agoThank you for your question.
+soul86 asked about 3 years agoThank you for your question.

 The project will include a separated multi-use pathway on the south side of John Counter going from Ascot, across the bridge, and on Gore up to Hwy 15.